mansi-98/Email_spam/README.md

 # Email_spam
-Classification of email is spam or not
+Classification of email is spam or not.Using concepts of natural language processing and machine learning.